 Introduction

-In Singapore, if a person dies without leaving a Will, the rules on intestate succession (Section 7 of the Intestate Succession Act) applies.
-Distribution of the deceased’s estate shall be according to the rules on intestate succession.
+In Singapore, if a person dies without a will, the rules on intestate succession (Section 7 of the Intestate Succession Act) applies.
+Distribution of the deceased’s estate shall be according to the rules on intestate succession.which a wills lawyer can clarify for you in depth.

 Intestate Succession Act